aws-samples/lambda-refarch-fileprocessing/README.md

 -   Creates a Lambda function named `data-processor-2`.

 -   Creates an AWS Identity and Access Management (IAM) role and policy for `data-processor-1` and `data-processor-2` to assume when invoked.
-Permissions allow the functions to write output to Amazon CloudWatch Logs and get objects from the S3 bucket.
+Permissions allow the functions to write their outputs to second S3 bucket.

 -   Creates an Add Permission Lambda function to execute the `add-permission` action on `data-processor-1` and `data-processor-2`.